brendonh8/brendonh8.github.io/_posts/2018-10-07-predicting_salary.md

 ## <a name="heading-3"></a>Feature Engineering

 The heart of this project relied on the feature engineering to find some type of relationship between job skills and salary.
-This was going to be a supervised regression problem, so I needed to use Glassdoor's salary estimations as my labels.
+This was going to be a supervised regression problem, so I needed to use Glassdoor's salary estimations as my dependent variable.
 I filtered out any postings without salary estimations and cleaned any punctuation out of the job descriptions to make feature extraction easier.

 Since I am dealing entirely with text data, I need to create dummy variables for all of my features.
 This is essentially vectorizing my job descriptions into a sparse matrix, except I am choosing the features myself.
 This is a very manual process with a lot of retracing steps to see what features work and what doesn't.
 Ultimately, I split my features into six different categories.

 <table>
   <tbody>